 Here are our observations.
-First, as shown in Figures 1.1, 1.2, 2.1, and 2.2, moderate persistence of past government consumption expenditures yields relatively low fiscal multipliers than when persistence of past government consumption is high.
-This applies whether there are announcement effects (Figures 1.1 and 1.2) or not (Figures 2.1 and 2.2) and when the proportion of non-Ricardian households is moderate ($\omega = 0.5$) or high ($\omega = 0.8$).
-For the same degree of persistence of past consumption expenditures, it can be noted that persistent shocks are important in accounting for higher multiplier effects.
-Highly persistent shocks robustly yield non-negative multipliers within the 12 quarters period.
-In terms of policy implications, this highlights the role and nature of government consumption shocks, which are expected to generate more persistent levels of spending.
+First, as shown in Tables 1 and 2, it appears that persistence in both government spending process and the degree of correlation in shocks are jointly important in accounting for higher multiplier effects.
+Highly persistent shocks robustly yield non-negative multipliers within the 12-quarter period.
+In terms of policy implications, this simply highlights the role and nature of government consumption shocks, which are expected to generate more persistent levels of spending.

 Second, there is room for pre-announcement effects to influence government consumption multipliers.
-This is evident in Table A2, and in comparing Figures 1.1 and 2.1 and Figures 1.2 and 2.2., after controlling for the proportion of Ricardian households and persistence parameters.
-The inclusion of announcement effects does have a significant impact on the magnitude of multiplier estimates.
-Even with 0.5 assigned as weights, this change results in a doubling of the multiplier.
+This is evident in Table 2, after controlling for the proportion of Ricardian households and persistence parameters.
+The inclusion of announcement effect does have a significant impact on the magnitude of multiplier estimates.
+Even with 1⁄2 assigned as weights, the change results in a doubling of the multiplier.
 This may simply point to the effects of fiscal foresight, with agents generally counteracting or internalizing the impact of known fiscal policies.
-The impact of a change in the proportion of non-Ricardian households appears to be negligible.
-However, as can be observed when we compare Figures 1.1,1.2, 2.1, and 2.2, the differences between the multipliers are very small.
+The impact of a change in the proportion of non-Ricardian households appears to be negligible, though.